The Training API is currently in private preview. Request early access to get started.

 Start with Cookbook for most SFT/DPO/GRPO adaptations.
 Use the Direct SDK when you need custom loop semantics and full control.Can I evaluate serving behavior during training?

 Yes.
-Save a checkpoint, sync it onto a running deployment, and evaluate under serving conditions.How should I compare Training API pricing vs a DIY bare-metal setup?
+On serverless, save a snapshot and sample from it in the same session.
+On dedicated infrastructure, sync a snapshot to the SDK-managed deployment sampler and evaluate there.How should I compare Training API pricing vs a DIY bare-metal setup?

 Use the framework in Comparing Training API pricing vs DIY bare metal.
 Focus on total iteration economics (cycle time, engineering overhead, utilization-adjusted cost, and quality-parity risk), then plug in your own assumptions.How can I compare rollout cost vs other providers?